That Wonderful Urge

-That Wonderful Urge is a 1948 20th Century Fox screwball comedy film directed by Robert B. Sinclair and starring Tyrone Power and Gene Tierney.
-It is a remake of Love Is News (1937), which stars Power and Loretta Young.
+That Wonderful Urge is a 1948 American screwball comedy film directed by Robert B. Sinclair and starring Tyrone Power, Gene Tierney and Reginald Gardiner.
+Produced by 20th Century Fox, it is a remake of Love Is News (1937) which starred Power and Loretta Young.

 Plot

 Newspaper reporter Thomas Jefferson Tyler writes a series of unflattering articles under the title "The Life and Loves of Sara Farley", infuriating the wealthy grocery-store heiress target of his stories.
-He impersonates a small-town newspaper manager named "Tom Thomas" sympathetic to her plight and maneuvers to get her to talk about herself.
-He finds her down to earth and writes a much different article about her.
-However, Sara finds out about the deception and tells the press that the two of them got married and that she gave him a million dollars.
+He impersonates a small-town newspaper manager named Tom Thomas, who is sympathetic to her plight and gets her to talk about herself.
+He finds her down to earth, and he writes a much different article about her.
+However, Sara finds out about the deception and tells the press that the two of them got married and that she gave him $1 million.
 When Duffy, Tom's editor, reads the story, he promptly fires Tom.
 Hijinks ensue as Tom tries to clear himself.
-Eventually, he sues Sara for libel.
+Eventually, he sues Sara for libel, just when she begins to see a different side to him.
+The case is thrown out of court as a couple's issue.
+The judge's remarks makes Tom realize his actual feelings for Sara.
+He goes to Sara's house and waits for her to declare his feelings.
+It turns out she also has feelings for him.
+He asks if they were really married.
+She replies "let's get married again".